Providing Support in Wake of Wildfires

 Join in Opportunities to Assist Those Impacted by Wildfires

-• The Sunita Jain Anti-Trafficking Policy Initiative works to prevent trafficking that can occur in the wake of natural disasters, including the devastating wildfires in Southern California, that can increase the vulnerability of workers, including displacement and housing insecurity.
+• The Sunita Jain Anti-Trafficking Policy Initiative continues advocacy to prevent trafficking that can occur in the wake of natural disasters, including the devastating wildfires in Southern California, that can increase the vulnerability of workers, including displacement and housing insecurity.
 The SJI compiles and maintains helpful resources to mitigate these impacts.
-Students intererested in helping should contact SJI Director Stephanie Richard.
+Students interested in helping should contact SJI Director Stephanie Richard.

 Support Impacted Community Members of the LLS Community